Weak growth calls for "aggressive" policy: Fed's Williams

-NEW YORK, Feb 24 (Reuters) - A lackluster U.S. economic recovery calls for aggressive monetary policy action, San Francisco Federal Reserve Bank President John Williams said on Friday.
+NEW YORK (Reuters) - A lackluster economic recovery calls for aggressive monetary policy action, San Francisco Federal Reserve Bank President John Williams said on Friday.

 While he stopped short of calling for additional monetary easing, Williams hinted that he would not be averse to further stimulus from the U.S. central bank.